raspberrypi/documentation/installation/noobs.md

 # NOOBS

-**New Out Of the Box Software** - an easy Operating System install manager for the Raspberry Pi
+**New Out Of the Box Software** - an easy operating system install manager for the Raspberry Pi

 ## How to get NOOBS